gasaicrypto/hub-monorepo/apps/hubble/www/docs/index.md

 features:
   - icon: 🌍
     title: Fast
-    details: Get Hubble set up in under 30 minutes with our docker image.
+    details: Get Hubble set up in under 30 minutes with our Docker image.
   - icon: 🏎️
     title: Powerful
-    details: Sync the entire Farcaster network to your server in a few hours.
+    details: Sync the entire Farcaster network to your server in just a few hours.
   - icon: 📖
     title: Open Source
-    details: Hubble is built in public by and MIT licensed.
-Contributions of all kinds are welcome.
+    details: Hubble is built in public and MIT licensed.
+Contributions of all kinds are welcome!
 ---